 Frank Knowles/Little River Reserve boasts nearly nine miles of trails through the forest, over wetland boardwalks, and along a salt marsh.
 The entire network of trails is ripe for a full morning or afternoon of exploration with friends, family, and faithful four-legged companions.
 (Download trail map)

 To reach the suspended boardwalk, follow the main trail (the Red Trail) from the parking area for just over a mile.
 You’ll hike along a winding, rocky path past a historic farmstead and the foundation of an old barn.
-Turn right after the foundation, and you’ll soon see the boardwalk gently rising into the air, ready to take you into the trees.
+Turn right after the foundation, and you’ll soon see the boardwalk ready to take you through the salt mars.

 Once you cross the boardwalk, keep walking to continue toward the salt marshes and fields of Cornell Farm, or turn around to explore more trails at Frank Knowles/Little River Reserve.
 The Red Trail intersects with several other trails through the property, including the Orange Trail (a one-mile loop), the Blue Trail (a 2.5-mile loop), and the Yellow Trail (a one-mile loop).

 Within its nearly 200 acres, Frank Knowles/Little River Reserve hosts a diverse range of habitats where wildlife thrive.
 From salt marshes along the river to red maple swamps in the forest, this property is a delight to explore.
 Wildlife thrive in these woods, including bird species like barred owls and thrushes.

 Frank Knowles/Little River Reserve is part of a 500-acre block of protected land, including nearby Cornell Farm, Smith Farm, McBratney Reserve, and the Lloyd Center for the Environment.
 Together, these properties protect important habitats for wildlife and give us special places to discover.